luut189/anime-discuss/README.md

 ## About

-AniDis is a MERN stack-based platform where anime fans can engage in threaded discussions about their favorite series.
+AniDis is a MERN stack platform designed for anime enthusiasts to connect and engage in community-driven discussions.

-It offers daily updates on the latest episodes, highlights trending anime, and provides dedicated threads for specific shows, allowing users to discuss, share opinions, and stay connected to the anime community.
+Users can pin their favorite anime, follow daily episode updates, and explore trending anime.
+The platform features dedicated threads for each anime, where users can share their thoughts and opinions on individual shows, creating a vibrant, interactive anime community.

 ## Setup development environment

-Please ensure you have `Node` installed
+Please ensure you have `Node >= 22.11` installed

 1. Navigate to both directories and run `npm install` to install all necessary dependencies